From semi-total to equitable total colorings: Symmetric cubic graphs

-\begin{example} The M\"obius-Kantor graph $H(133)$ is a symmetric bipartite cubic 16-vertex graph that is the generalized Petersen graph $GP(8,3)$.
-A lacunar STC $\mu$ of $H(133)$ is depicted in the upper-left of Figure~\ref{moka-joe} is a lacunar STC $\mu$ with $(\beta,\gamma)(\mu)=(2,3)$ that is $\\gamma$-reduced in the upper-right of the figure to an STC $\mu'$ with $(\beta,\gamma)(\mu)=(2,2)$.
+\begin{example} The M\"obius-Kantor graph $H(133)=H(100001_2)$ is a symmetric bipartite cubic 16-vertex graph that is the generalized Petersen graph $GP(8,3)$.
+A lacunar STC $\mu$ of $H(133)=H(100001_2)$ is depicted in the upper-left of Figure~\ref{moka-joe} is a lacunar STC $\mu$ with $(\beta,\gamma)(\mu)=(2,3)$ that is $\\gamma$-reduced in the upper-right of the figure to an STC $\mu'$ with $(\beta,\gamma)(\mu)=(2,2)$.
 This in turn is $\gamma$-reduced to an equitable STC with $(\beta,\gamma)(\mu)=(3,0)$ on the lower-left of the figure, that can be $\beta$-reduced to an STC with $(\beta,\gamma)(\mu)=(1,2)$ as in the lower-right of the figure. \end{example}

-\begin{example} The Dyck graph $F_{032}A$ \cite{Foster} is the unique cubic symmetric graph on 32 vertices. $F_{032}A$ is represented in Figure~\ref{figdyck} via a sequence of five $\beta$-$\gamma$-reductions of STCs from a lacunar STC $\mu$ through STCs $\mu',\mu'',\mu''',\mu''''$ and finally into an equitable TC $\mu'''''$. \end{example}
+\begin{example} The Dyck graph $F_{032}A$ \cite{Foster} is the unique cubic symmetric graph on 32 vertices. $F_{032}A$ is represented in Figure~\ref{figdyck} via a sequence of five $\beta$-$\gamma$-reductions of STCs from a lacunar STC $\mu$ through STCs $\mu',\mu'',\mu''',\mu''''$ and finally into an EqTC $\mu'''''$. \end{example}

+\begin{example} The distance transitive 90-vertex Foster graph $Fos$ with intersection array $\{3,2,2,2,2,1,1,1;1,1,1,1,2,2,2,3\}$ is hamiltonian with LCF notation $([17,-9,37,-37,9,$ $-17]^{15})$, seen in Figure~\ref{fig90} as the union of an external Hamilton 90-cycle $\eta$ and an internal 1-factor $F$ of 45 edges. $Fos$ is represented on the left of the figure with a lacunar STC $\mu$ that uses color set $\chi(3)$.